Marine Corps ANGLICO History

 In the wake of the Gulf War in 1997, the U.S. Marine Corps made a strategic decision to decommission the Air Naval Gunfire Liaison Companies.
 This decision culminated in 1999 with the deactivation of all active-duty ANGLICO units, specifically 1st and 2d ANGLICO.
 Their functions were subsequently reassigned to the Marine Liaison Elements, though the latter proved to be less effective because of a lack of funding and personnel.

+During this time, only the reserve units, namely the 3d and 4th ANGLICO, continued their operations.
+Reserve ANGLICO units stood out as they preserved their jump mission, earning the unique designation as "Goldwingers."
 However, the landscape changed in 2003 during the US war in Iraq and the Global War on Terror.
 The escalating operational demands led to the reactivation of 1st and 2d ANGLICO units.
 Not long after, in 2004, 5th ANGLICO was established, marking another significant milestone in the evolution of ANGLICO units.

 A decade later, in 2013, the ANGLICO units welcomed a new member, 6th ANGLICO, with its headquarters set up in Concord, California.
 Furthering ANGLICO's geographical reach, a brigade platoon detachment was initiated at Joint Base Lewis-McChord in Washington.